jkekoamartin/apache-pulsar-standalone-geo-replication/PYTHON_README.md

    - Run a chaos script in the background that randomly stops and starts the Pulsar clusters
    - Show health indicators for all three clusters in the visualization
    - Demonstrate how the system handles real cluster failures and recoveries
+   - Allow you to adjust chaos parameters using interactive sliders
+   - Track and display end-to-end message success rates during chaos events

 3. The chaos script (`chaos.py`) can also be run independently with custom parameters:
    ```